opi/DynDNS-with-HE.NET/README.md

 #REQUIREMENTS

-  $ apt-get install -y dnstools curl
+  $ apt-get install -y dnsutils curl

 #DynDNS with HE.NET
 ##How to Make your own DynDNS for Free with HE.NET and CURL